Women's FA Cup: Media coverage

+United Kingdom

 In the late 1980s and early 1990s, television coverage of the WFA final was provided by Channel 4.

-Between 2001 and 2008, the final of the tournament was covered by BBC TV, presented by Celina Hinchcliffe, Rebecca Lowe, Ray Stubbs and Jake Humphrey; the punditry team was usually current players like Sue Scott and commentary usually by Steve Wilson and Lucy Ward or Faye White and always played on May Day Bank Holiday.
-The final was also simulcast on BBC Radio Five Live.
-In 2009, the final was moved to ITV1 with commentary from Jon Champion and Lucy Ward.
+Between 2001 and 2008, the final of the tournament was covered by the BBC and presented by Celina Hinchcliffe, Rebecca Lowe, Ray Stubbs and Jake Humphrey; the punditry team was usually current players like Sue Scott and commentary usually by Steve Wilson and Lucy Ward or Faye White and always played on the May Day bank holiday.
+The final was also simulcast on BBC Radio 5 Live.
+In 2009, the final was shown on most of the stations in the ITV1 network, with commentary from Jon Champion and Lucy Ward.
 Sky Sports secured a three-year deal for live coverage from 2010 until 2012.

+The BBC then picked up the rights in 2013 and that lasted until 2025.

+On 16 May 2025, the FA officially announced that coverage would be moved to TNT Sports and also make a return back to Channel 4.
+Under the deal, which lasts until the 2027–28 season, TNT Sports will air 19 matches including one match in the first round and one in the second round for the first time in history.
+Channel 4 will televise one match per round starting in the third round, with all five of Channel 4's selected matches, and the Final also airing on TNT Sports, with both broadcasters having their own presenters, pundits and commentary teams.

 Sponsorship

-Sponsors of the original WFA competition (1970–1993) included Mitre, Pony wines and Mycil.
+Sponsors of the original WFA competition (1970–1993) included Mitre, Pony Wines and Mycil.

-In the FA competition, the sponsors have been UK Living (1995–1998), AXA (1998–2002), Nationwide Building Society (2002–2006) and E.ON (2006–2011).
+In the FA competition, the sponsors have been UK Living (1995–1998), Axa (1998–2002), Nationwide Building Society (2002–2006) and E.ON (2006–2011).
 From 2007, Tesco obtained additional branding and advertising rights through their partnership agreement with the FA.

 Despite sponsorship by these major companies, entering the tournament has actually cost clubs more than they often get in prize money.
 In 2015 it was reported that even if Notts County had won the tournament outright the paltry £8,600 winnings would leave them out of pocket.
 The winners of the men's FA Cup in the same year received £1.8 million, with teams not even reaching the first round proper getting more than the women's winners.

-In September 2020, the FA announced that health and life insurance and investment company VitalityHealth have signed a deal to become the sponsor of the competition until July 2023.
+In September 2020, the FA announced that health and life insurance and investment company VitalityHealth had signed a deal to become the sponsor of the competition until July 2023.

+In November 2023, after three years with Vitality, the FA announced that Adobe Inc. would become the sponsor of the competition for three years, through to July 2026.
+The partnership would focus on "increasing fan engagement and raising the profile of the competition".
+In addition, all 460 clubs that participate in the competition would gain access to, and training on Adobe Express, a graphic design tool.